Who We Are

 Feeling gratitude for care she received in New Orleans, Abby returned with the vision to create a healthcare coalition for her fellow musicians at home in Kansas City.

 Her plans stalled when she was diagnosed with Stage III inflammatory breast cancer.
-The Kansas City music community came to her aid through a benefit concert—Apocalypse Meow—which gave Abby and her husband and bandmate Chris Meck a platform on which to establish a coalition, now known as the Midwest Music Foundation.
+The Kansas City music community came to her aid through a benefit concert in 2008—Apocalypse Meow—which gave Abby and her husband and bandmate Chris Meck a platform on which to establish a coalition, now known as the Midwest Music Foundation.

 In August of 2013, Abby passed away at age 36 after a long, hard-fought battle with cancer.
 Her passion for music is the deepest inspiration for MMF, which continues to provide musicians with opportunities for career development.
 Abby’s Fund for Musicians’ Health Care was established in her memory, and dispenses funds to area musicians in need of emergency medical care.